markstefanchuk/AccuDrawReset/README.md

 ## What do I Download?
 If you just want to install and run the program...<br><br>
 For MicroStation Connect: Open the AccuDrawReset/adrstmsc/adrstmsc/bin/x64/Debug/ folder.
 Find the file Adrstmsc.dll.
 Right click and download this file.
 Put it in your MdlApps folder.<br><br>
 All other versions - go to the applicable version folder.
 That is adrstxm for XM, adrstv8i for V8i and so on.
 Find the file with the .ma extension.
 Right click to download this file.
-Put it in your MdlApps folder.
+Put it in your MdlApps folder.<br><br>
+If you want to build the program I recommend cloning the git repo or downloading the project as a zip file.
+I used VS 2017 to build the MS Connect version.
+And you can edit the MDL versions with any text editor like Notepad++.
+See the section below on compiling the source (this applies to the MDL versions).

 ## V8i Usage
 To load: MDL LOAD ADRSTV8I